6 Ways to Stop Saddle Sores

 These painful bumps, swollen spots, and contusions can sideline even the most dedicated cyclists.
 They make it hard to walk around the office without looking awkward, too.
 But we’ll trust that your main goal is to get back on your bike.

 The good news is, there are easy ways to minimize and even prevent saddle sores.
 Here are six ways to keep riding in comfort.

 Choose the Correct Shorts

+Have you been experiencing chafing from a bike seat?
 A lot of saddle soreness comes from problems with your pants.
+So, how can you avoid chafing when cycling?
 A good chamois is essential to provide that extra padding and reduce friction.
 Many of them have anti-microbial properties as well, which will help prevent bacteria buildup — a key culprit in the infections that cause many a saddle sore.
 Choose shorts that fit just right, otherwise you’re inviting chaffing.

 And, above all, keep those shorts clean!
 Wash after every ride or you’re creating a hotbed for bacterial growth (not to mention stink).